VJ Gibbins, PhD, MS(Disaster Medicine), BScN, RN

 Teaching

-Currently, I am an Associate Teaching Professor and I am responsible for the pediatric lab and clinical sections of Nurs 322/432, the Maternal/Child Health course. nd for the past few years I have been teaching clinical in Nurs 321/431 and Nurs 325/435 - the advanced acute care clinical courses.
+Currently, I am a Full Teaching Professor and I am responsible for the pediatric lab and clinical sections of Nurs 322/432, the Maternal/Child Health course. nd for the past few years I have been teaching clinical in Nurs 321/431 and Nurs 325/435 - the advanced acute care clinical courses.
 My overarching philosophy is that learning occurs when students feel connected to their peers and surroundings, are able to see their growth and accomplishments, and are gaining a sense of autonomy in making decisions and knowing when and where to ask for guidance.
 I hope to bring that to my clinical teaching and work with this amazing team of students, faculty, and staff at the Stollery Children’s Hospital!

 Courses